3 min read

 Investment decisions

-We now live in a world where we’re surrounded by news, social media and ‘experts’, and you should be mindful of how reliable information actually is and how it applies to you and your situation.
+We now live in a world where we’re surrounded by news, social media and ‘experts’, and you should be mindful of how reliable information actually is and how it applies to you and your personal situation.
 Emotions such as excitement, fear and being scared also play a part somewhat in making 'impulsive' decisions.

 1. Set investment goals

-Committing to investment goals will put you on the path to building further wealth.
+Committing to your investment goals will put you on the path to building further wealth.
 It stands to reason that investors who take the time to plan for the future are more likely to take the steps necessary to achieve their financial goals.

 2. Invest as soon as possible